otusamuel/RedditDataEngineering/README.md

 **Reddit Data Engineering Project**

-This project showcases my proficiency in data engineering, orchestrating the extraction, analysis, and storage of Reddit data seamlessly through Docker containers and Apache Airflow.
+This project showcases my proficiency in data engineering, orchestrating the extraction, manipulation, and storage of Reddit data seamlessly through Docker containers and Apache Airflow.

 **Key Features:**